 06/24/2013, 16 34'S:152 47'W, 400 MILES TO THE COOK ISLANDS

 What makes an island develop tourism?
 Maupiti has very little commercialization.
 There are several small pensiones for visitors to stay over.
-No hotels, few restaurnts and only a few shops that primarily sell groceries.
+No hotels, few restaurants and only a few shops that primarily sell groceries.
 Families stay in the same house for generations- relatives are buried in the front yard.
 The streets are lined with mango, grapefruit, breadfruit, noni and tiare which is the national flower.
 The island is surrounded by a reef with a narrow, difficult entrance channel.
 The current can run up to 8 knots.
 Fortunately it was calm when we entered and we were escorted in by dolphins.
 The photo was taken when it was dead calm - you can imagine how wild it must be on a windy day.
 Many boats don't stop here.
 There's a ferry to Bora Bora a couple of times a week, and Air Tahiti flies to Tahiti several times as week as well.

 Families ride bicycles and motor scooters in the street.
 People are very helpful and friendly.
 Ken and Lil went for groceries and a family game them a ride to and from.

 We didn't do a lot but had a lovely day.
 We walked to the edge of town on each side.
-Little blue herons landed on the cliff face of the mountain, tropic birds flew overhead, children played football (soccer) in the street, and big kids (adults) played an organized football game at the community center.
+Little blue herons landed on the cliff face of the mountain, tropical birds flew overhead, children played football (soccer) in the street, and big kids (adults) played an organized football game at the community center.
 This was Moonbeam's last stop in French Polynesia so the goal was to spend the rest of our Pacific Francs.
-We bought clothes pins, mustanrd, sardines, beer and ice cream pops.
-No restaurants were open, so we had a barbecue on the board under a full moon.
+We bought clothes pins, mustard, sardines, beer and ice cream pops.
+No restaurants were open, so we had a barbecue on board under a full moon.

 This morning we took the dingy to the beach, did some walking and wading.
-We hoped to snorkel but it was all white sand with just a few seas cucumbers.
+We hoped to snorkel but it was all white sand with just a few sea cucumbers.
 Moonbeam got her bottom cleaned and we left around noon for Aitutaki in the Cook Islands.
 The sea is tranquil - no wind and not a boat in sight all day.
 We're back on watch schedule and it will take 2 days to get to our next stop.